Unboxed-Software/solana-course/CONTRIBUTING.md

 Use the terms at https://docs.solana.com/terminology

 A **Track** is a provable skill.
-Right now the tracks are simply 'front end Solana development' and 'onchain Solana development'.
+Right now the tracks are simply 'dApp development' and 'Onchain program development'.

 A **Unit** is a group of lessons.